Macaque's Cortical Functional Connectivity Dynamics at the Onset of Propofol-Induced Anesthesia

 \subsection{Brain Functional Networks}

-In order to obtain directed un-weighted networks, for each sequence of graphs respective to a physiological frequency band, a threshold was applied, and only interactions with magnitude values higher than the threshold were considered as edges of the graphs.
+To obtain directed unweighted networks, for each sequence of graphs respective to a physiological frequency band, a threshold was applied, and only interactions with magnitude values higher than the threshold were considered edges of the graphs.
 The threshold was set to 5\% higher interaction values of all matrices of the sequence corresponding to each frequency band.
-After performing this procedure finally resulted in directed un-weighted functional brain networks.
+This procedure finally resulted in directed, unweighted functional brain networks.